BarRaider/streamdeck-stopwatch/README.md

 # streamdeck-stopwatch
 A C# Stopwatch implementation for the Elgato Stream Deck device.

-# streamdeck-client-csharp
-A C# client library for the Elgato Stream Deck device.

 ## Dependencies
 This library uses the [streamdeck-client-csharp](https://github.com/TyrenDe/streamdeck-client-csharp) wrapper